comp-bio-master/exam_1/README.md

 Complete the following Exam 1 activities using bash code.
 It is assumed that your will be in your Exam 1 repo directory and that files will not be moved unless specified.
 Pseudo code and output formatting is provided, but you must modify it into real bash code to get full credit.

 1. Clone your repository for this exam to your local computer.

 	* If you have a Win10 computer, then I want you to clone your Exam 1 repo into the windows `Documents` directory.
 Here is pseudocode to help you get there in your terminal.

 	```bash
 	cd /mnt/c/Users/YOUR_WINDOWS_USERNAME/Documents
 	```

+	* If you are unsure of your Win10 user name, hit tab twice after typing in the file path up to `Users/` to see the options.
+You could alternatively right click on your `Documents` folder in the file explorer, select `Properties` and then the `Location` tab to see its file path.
+Your Win10 user name is the name of the directory that `Documents` is inside of.

 	* If you have a MAC computer, then I want you to clone your Exam 1 repo into your home dir.

 	```bash
 	cd ~
 	```